 A funeral mass was held (in high Catholic style) on Wednesday 9/16 at Our Lady of Pompeii, NYC.

 On 10 February 2010, two memorials were held ... in the midst of a blizzard!
 The first was a fan memorial held at Good Shepherd School in Inwood.
 The second was a more formal memorial held at St. Mark's Church-in-the-Bowery.
-The video below shows the conclusion of the Poetry Project's memorial, with Patti Smith and Lenny Kaye.
+(I'm still looking for video footage.
+If you have any, please share it!)

 In January I went with people close to Jim and packed up Jim's books and papers and put them into safe storage.
 It was a somber duty but . . . at the same time, it made me secretly happy to be securing these things for posterity.
 Jim's books and papers are a treasure for future scholars.
 Fans can be assured they will soon find a home in a library.